Abdelrahman-Abdullah/PHP-Login-System/README.md

 ### - in side controllers folder there are classes that check if the data valid and send it to model

 ### - includes file that check if the user came from Form and start the process

+## Any Frontend or Styling File Just From Internet